 Social trading is evolving

 Crypto social trading has evolved rapidly since its beginnings in 2017.
-As such, the challenges for social traders in building trust continue to proliferate.
-More and more traders of all experience levels are trying their hand using social trading tools like TradingView and HedgeTrade.
+As such, the challenges for social traders in building trust and community continue to proliferate.
+Creative traders like those we featured today, and the work they are doing, are prime examples of how these challenges can be met.